A note on the problem of proper time in Weyl space-time: Equivalence of Perlick's and EPS proper time.

 Using the compatibility condition and the fact that $\gamma'(\tau)$ and $\frac{D\gamma'(\tau)}{d\tau}$ are orthogonal, we see that $g(\gamma'(\tau),\gamma'(\tau))$ also satisfies the previous equation.
 Furthermore, both solutions initially agree, that is, $g(V(\tau_0),V(\tau_0))=g(\gamma'(\tau_0),\gamma'(\tau_0))$.
 Then, by uniqueness of solutions, we get that $g(V(\tau),V(\tau))=g(\gamma'(\tau),\gamma'(\tau))$, which means that $\gamma$ is parametrized by proper time according to EPS. \end{proof}

 With the previous result we have established the equivalence of both definitions.
 This is an interesting fact, since, at first sight, the two definitions do not seem to be intimately related to each other.
-It is also worth noting that these two definitions have been widely used in the literature.
-However, it seems to us, that when an author accepts one of them, makes no reference to the other (\cite{EPS},\cite{Perlick1},\cite{F-I},\cite{CBPF},\cite{Arg}).
-Thus, if we establish the equivalence between the two definitions, then there will be no ambiguity any longer.
+It is also worth noting that these two definitions have been widely used in the literature (see, for instance, \cite{EPS},\cite{Perlick1},\cite{F-I},\cite{Arg},\cite{Salim-Poulis}).
+However, it seems to us, that when an author accepts one of them, no reference to the other is made.
+This, in principle, could present an ambiguity if both definitions were not equivalent, since we would have different ways of defining proper time in this context.
+Thus, the establishing of the equivalence between the two definitions takes away any possible ambiguity.